"IN N OUT BURGER" charge on your bank statement: what it means and what to do

 Get Full Dispute Plan โSample Dispute Letter

-Dear [Bank Name], I am writing to dispute a charge that appeared on my statement as "IN N OUT BURGER" from In-N-Out Burger on [date] for $[amount].
+Dear [Bank Name], I am writing to dispute a charge that appeared on my statement as "IN N OUT BURGER" from In-N-Out Burgers on [date] for $[amount].

 ๐ Get a complete, personalized dispute letter